MrShoeShoe66/elementary-db/README.md

 db.setAll(newJsonData)
 ```

+## Convert from .json to .edb

+use this function to convert a .json file to the newest version of an .edb version

 # Array

 Unfortunetly We are no longer suporting the array database format, sorry for the inconvenionce to those using this format, we have provided a aternative method for similar results bellow this message